 Principle Two: Understanding Shareholder Needs and Expectations

 As the large majority of the Company’s shares are held in CREST, with the beneficial owner not disclosed, the Company seeks to communicate with shareholders primarily by indirect methods.
 Regulatory news announcements are made via RNS whilst social media, subject to strict controls on use, are used as a means of communication.
-The CEO, Andrew Prelea and CCO, Andrew Hall conduct webcasts with Q and A sessions, attend and present at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.
+The CEO, Andrew Prelea conducts webcasts with Q and A sessions, attend and present at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.

 In addition, many of those shareholders with an active interest in the Company attend the Company’s Annual and General Meetings where shareholders have a good opportunity to express views and ask questions of the Company’s Board.